 Vietnam Quoc Tu

-Vietnam Quoc Tu is famous for its pure; peaceful space with unique and outstanding architecture.
-Covering the pagoda are the shadows of large old trees, shady and green all year round.
+Vietnam Quoc Tu is famous for its pure, peaceful space with unique and outstanding architecture.
+The pagoda is covered by the shadows of large old trees, shady and green all year round.
 At the corner of the pagoda, there is the tallest tower in the country with 13 floors and a height of up to 63m.
 The pagoda has historical and spiritual significance for the Vietnamese.

-The 7-floor tower displays Buddha statues for Buddhist monks and nuns, tourists come to offer incense and worship.
-Currently, Vietnam Quoc Tu is chosen as the new headquarters of the Vietnam Buddhist Association, attracting many tourists who come to visit and pray for peace.
+The 7-floor tower displays Buddha statues for Buddhist monks and nuns, and tourists come to offer incense and worship.
+Currently, Vietnam Quoc Tu is designated as the new headquarters of the Vietnam Buddhist Association, attracting many tourists who visit and pray for peace.

 Address: No 244 Road 3/2, Hoa Hung Ward.